KaiHicks/missile-simulator/README.md

 ```
 target = Target(Vector3(1000, 1000, 0))
 ```
-Next, create a balistic missile with a burn time of three seconds, the initial position set to `Vector3(0, 0, 1)`, and the target entity's position as its target.
+Next, create a ballistic missile with a burn time of three seconds, the initial position set to `Vector3(0, 0, 1)`, and the target entity's position as its target.
 ```
-bal_missile = SimpleBalistic(Vector3(0, 0, 1), target.pos, 3)
+bal_missile = SimpleBallistic(Vector3(0, 0, 1), target.pos, 3)
 ```
 After creating all the entities, we can now create and run the simulation.
 ```